As Christmas is fast approaching, I want to share with you a new series about…

 But for children age 7 and over, we can assume that they have more reasoning abilities and skills.
 They will also be able to handle loosing at games and win with respect for their peers.

-Our favourite are:
+Our favourites are:

-We also like Scrabble Junior.
+• We also like Scrabble Junior .
 Because my children are 4 years apart, we still use the junior one.

 This book is huge and amazing!
 We all enjoy it and we all learn a lot from it.